Rothamsted-Models/RothC_R/Revision_History.md

 # Revision History

+## Version 2.1.0
+This version changes how the model receives the allocation of plant material and organic amendments to the active pools.
+The proportions of plant material going to DPM and RPM (PL_DPM_f and PL_RPM_f, respectively; sum = 1) are specified monthly.
+The proportions of organic amendment going to DPM, RPM, Bio, and Hum pools (OA_DPM_f, OA_RPM_f, OA_Bio_f, OA_Hum_f, respectively; sum = 1) are specified monthly.
+In this way the plant material and organic amendment quality/composition can be specified more readily.

+Previously, the plant material was split between DPM and RPM pools defined by a single value ratio (e.g. 1.44) provided in the input file and organic amendments were split between DPM, RPM, and Hum pools with values set within the model code.

 ## Version 2.0.1
 This version fixes a minor bug in reading-in the soil variables (df_head).
 Column names were reset to ensure compatibility with the code, however this made the additional variables for opt_RMmoist = 2 or 3 required rather than optional (if only running opt_RMmoist = 1).
 This has been removed and the column names in the input file corrected.